jmhutchison/QGIS-Training-Manual/animal_health/exercise3.rst

 --------------------------------------------------------------------------------

-Using the same skills you have learnt above to buffer and clip layers, create a 15 kilometre buffer zone around the village polygons containing cases of sudden death in poultry.
-Clip your new layer and add it to your map, naming it :kbd:`PoultrySD15kmBufferPolyClip_32750`.
+Using the same skills you have learnt above to buffer and clip layers, create a 15 kilometre buffer zone around the village polygons containing cases of poultry mortality.
+Clip your new layer and add it to your map, naming it :kbd:`PoultryM15kmBufferPolyClip_32750`.

 Rearrange the layers, so that the buffer zone created with the village centroids is visible over the top of your new buffer zone created with the village polygons.
 What do you notice?